outaagunga/documentation/writing_guide.md

 ## [1.
 Strategy or Tool #1]
 Explain what it is + quick how-to + example link.
+> For the subheading [SUBHEADING TITLE/TOOL NAME], write a concise section (under 100 words) that explains: 1) What it is, 2) The main benefit, and 3) A quick, actionable tip on how to use it for [TARGET AUDIENCE]

 ## [2.
 Strategy or Tool #2]
 Same structure—keep each section under 100 words.